QubitProducts/bapistrano/README.md

 #### REVISION

 When an upload is succesfully completed, a `REVISION` file gets created in the release dir.
 You can check for this file to know if the upload is complete.

+#### Private / Public

+Clientside assets are usually meant to be public, say if you want to serve them via Cloudfront CDN.
+Bapistrano by default makes all uploaded files public.

+If you prefer keeping all assets private, use:

+    "private": ["*"]

+If you want to exlude specific files from being public, use:

+    "private": ["*.js.map", "manifest.json"]

+Pattern matching is done using [minimatch](https://github.com/isaacs/minimatch) with `matchBase: true`.

 ## Convention vs Configuration